 FlashPrint was a pleasure to use and the process for selecting a file, running it through the software, porting it to the printer, and triggering the print from the LCD was nothing short of child’s play.

-Finally, we have to note how quiet the Finder is.
-It is by far the quietest we’ve used by a long a stretch.
+Finally, we have to note how silent the Finder is.
+It is by far the quietest we’ve used.

 The Finder has a standard 180-day manufacturer’s warranty, with the ability to boost it to 12 months via Flashforge’s illustriously named ProCare Extended Warranty, but you’ll pay handsomely for the pleasure.